laxertu/poetry-setuptools-scm-support/README.md

 **date**: formats current date and distance, e.g. **2025.4.1.1.dev1+g9d4edec** .
 Scheme used is calver_by_date function
 **branch**: Use branch based versioning of library.
 Scheme used is release_branch_semver_version function

+Prerequisites of projects using this plugin:

+* A [tool.setuptools_scm] section declared
+* A git tag with your starting version if different from default one is recommended

 examples:

     poetry version-calculate